kevinjacb/python_packages/README.md

 This makes use of the tabulate program which has been slightly modified.

-To use, navigate to the directory in cmd(if thats what you're using) or some other editor you've opened this in.
+To use, navigate to the directory in cmd(if thats what you're using).
 USAGE: `py python_packages.py`